 b.
 Spousal Rules:

 Community spouse resource allowance: The community spouse can keep one-half of all non-exempt resources owned by one or both spouses with a maximum value of $109,560.
-This is a reduction from the amount previously effective January 1, 2012.
 All non-exempt resources of both spouses are available to pay for the costs associated with long term care.

 Amount of income community spouse may retain: The amount of monthly income the community spouse may retain for self-support has been reduced to $2,739.
 Income in excess of this value is available to pay the nursing home spouse’s care costs.

 Spouse’s refusal to disclose assets results in denial.
 Eligibility for long-term care assistance will be denied if the community spouse or institutionalized spouse refuses to disclose assets during the application process.
 With the new change, the community spouse may be required to divorce the nursing home spouse and “enforce” the prenuptial agreement to preserve his/her separate assets from the nursing home spouse’s care costs.

 Income producing farmland and farm equipment no longer exempt.
 In past versions of the DRA, income producing farmland and equipment were exempt assets (subject to the state’s lien rights) that would not disqualify an applicant from eligibility if all other income/asset requirements were satisfied.
 The theory of the exemption was that allowing the applicant to retain the income from the farm rather than liquidating the asset would permit the applicant to pay more toward their own care costs, thus reducing the monthly expenditure by the state.
 The state retained its lien rights on the farm value so that it could recoup any Medicaid payments made during the applicant’s life.
 The SMART Act removes that exemption and caps the equity value for income producing property at $6,000.
 This cap essentially revokes the farmland exemption.